Navigating Career Choices After Class 10: The Dipstick Method

 “Safe” choices were clearly defined

 Naturally, they bring the same framework into their child’s decision-making.
+However, the world has changed dramatically:

 Careers are evolving rapidly